OpenMS/pyopenms-docs/docs/source/chromatographic_analysis.rst

 likely correct for ``tr_gr1`` since it matches well with the expected library intensities and has a high dot product (0.99).

-Note: to get an overview over all available scores in the feature metavalues, you can use
+Note: to get an overview over all available scores for a particular MRM feature ``f``, you can use

 .. code-block:: python